nautobot/nautobot/nautobot/docs/user-guide/administration/installation/nautobot.md

     pip3 install --no-binary=pyuwsgi "nautobot[mysql]"
     ```

-    !!! note "MySQL Unicode Settings"

-        If you are using MySQL as your database backend, and you want to enable support for Unicode emojis, please make sure to add `"OPTIONS": {"charset": "utf8mb4"}` to your `DATABASES` setting (upcoming).
-Please see the [configuration guide on MySQL Unicode settings](../configuration/required-settings.md#mysql-unicode-settings) for more information.

 ## Verify your Nautobot Installation

 You should now have a fancy `nautobot-server` command in your environment.
 This will be your gateway to all things Nautobot!
 Run it to confirm the installed version of `nautobot`: